Unmasking Psychological Abuse: My Story

 And I asked myself, can’t we do anything to warn them?
 Do each of us have to see with our own eyes and suffer the terrible consequences of abuse to really see it?
 So that’s what this article is for, for them or for whoever might find it useful.

 Here is the testimony of a girl.
-A friend who slowly fell into the claws of psychological abuse without even realizing it until it was almost too late.
+A friend slowly fell into the claws of psychological abuse without even realizing it until it was almost too late.

-A real life case of psychological abuse
+A real-life case of psychological abuse

 A woman is crying into her hands, victim of psychological abuse.